-To load your PWC, pull out enough cable so that it is about 2 feet longer than the end of the Rails.
-You can “free-wheel” the winch by lifting up on the top knob and turning it 1/4 turn.
-When you have enough cable pulled out, lift-and-turn the knob until it clicks back into the locked position.
+To load your PWC, pull out enough cable so that it is 1 or 2 feet longer than the end of the Rails.
+You can “free-wheel” the winch by disengaging the knob on the top.
+When you have enough cable pulled out, re-engage the clutch knob.

 Bring your PWC up to the edge of your swim platform, kneel down, reach under and clip the hook to your PWC.
 Then push your PWC back out beyond the Rails and then pull it into the curved end of the Rails.
 With one hand on the winch power control and the other holding the cable as pictured, lift the front of your PWC up so the curved portion of the hull engages the end of the Rails and begin winching it in.

 One of the advantages of the vertically-mounted winch is that you can guide the cable up and down the drum by lifting up or pushing down on the rope/cable.
-When you first begin winching, the cable will want to go all the way to the bottom of the drum.
+When you first begin winching, the cable will want to feed into the bottom of the drum.
 Lift it up enough so that it doesn’t rub against the sides of the drum.
-As your PWC rises up over the end of the Rails, the cable will want to go all the way to the top of the drum, so you will push it down.
-It is very easy to maneuver the cable up or down.
+As your PWC rises up over the end of the Rails, the cable will begin to feed all the way to the top of the drum, so you will push it down.
+Continue to distribute the wraps somewhat evenly as your PWC is winched up.

-Although not the prettiest looking, cross-wrapping is the most secure way to connect to a drum, and it avoids “layer burying” as tension increases.
-As you are winching in your PWC, you can distribute the cable/rope so it continues the same crossing pattern.
-As your PWC approaches the winch, you can remove your hand from the cableand push down on the front of your PWC.
+As your PWC approaches the winch, you can remove your hand from the cable and push down on the front of your PWC.
 The farther down the drum you wrap the cable, the higher the rear of your PWC will be out of the water.
-In other words, the curved hull of the PWC allows you to "rock" it and lower the front of it quite easily which can make quite a difference to the rear in relation to the water.
+In other words, the curved hull of the PWC allows you to "rock" it and lower the front of it quite easily which can make a significant difference to the rear in relation to the water.
 This, in addition to the fact that you can raise or lower the winch several inches using the multiple hole options provided in the Frame gives a lot of control over the angle of your loaded PWC.

 AS STATED ABOVE NEVER WINCH IN YOUR PWC WITH A RIDER.
 It adds unnecessary weight, resistance, and wear.